A topic from the subject of Electrolysis in Chemistry.

 Introduction

-Electrolysis is a process that uses electricity to drive a chemical reaction.
-In an aqueous solution, electrolysis can be used to split water molecules into hydrogen and oxygen gases.
-This process is used in a variety of applications, including the production of hydrogen fuel and the purification of water.
+Electrolysis is a process that uses electricity to drive a non-spontaneous chemical reaction.
+In an aqueous solution, electrolysis can involve the decomposition of water molecules into hydrogen and oxygen gases, or the oxidation/reduction of dissolved ions.
+This process is used in a variety of applications, including the production of hydrogen fuel, the purification of water, and electroplating.

 Basic Concepts

-The rate of electrolysis is determined by a number of factors, including the voltage of the power source, the surface area of the electrodes, and the concentration of the aqueous solution.
+The rate of electrolysis is determined by several factors, including the applied voltage (potential difference), the surface area of the electrodes, the concentration of ions in the solution, the conductivity of the solution, and the nature of the electrodes.

 Equipment and Techniques